JamieChung/VanillaSEO/README.md

 Vanilla SEO (Search Engine Optimization)
 =======================================

-Latest Version: 0.1 (June.14.2011)
+Latest Version: 0.2 (July.20.2011)
 -----------
-- Take back control of your Vanilla's SEO with VanillaSEO.
+- Take back control of your Vanilla's SEO (Search Engine Optimization) with VanillaSEO.
 - Edit page titles in order to provide your visitors better information about what is being displayed.
 - Give your RSS Feeds life with relevent descriptions and titles.
 - No more generic and plain page title's on your Vanilla Forum.